mxstack/mxdev/README.rst

         After all packages are pre-installed, install them again with dependencies using ``pip -e PACKAGEPATH``.
         This helps if one develops many package with dependencies between those packages.
         With *direct* the order of the packages matters, so a developer would need to do manual dependency management.
-        With *interdependency* mode this is circumevented by pre-installing all this packages without dependencies first.
+        With *interdependency* mode this is circumevented by pre-installing all those packages without dependencies first.

     Defaults to ``install-dependencies`` configured in main section ``[settings]`` ``default-install-mode =`` value.